 David P. Poole, Senior Vice President - General Counsel and Corporate Secretary, joined Range in June 2008.
-Mr. Poole has over 27 years of legal experience.
+Mr. Poole has over 28 years of legal experience.
 From May 2004 until March 2008 he was with TXU Corp., serving last as Executive Vice President - Legal, and General Counsel.
 Prior to joining TXU, Mr. Poole spent 16 years with Hunton & Williams LLP and its predecessor, where he was a partner and last served as the Managing Partner of the Dallas office.
 Mr. Poole graduated from Texas Tech University with a Bachelor of Science in Petroleum Engineering and received a J.D. magna cum laude from Texas Tech University School of Law.

 Chad L. Stephens, Senior Vice President - Corporate Development, joined Range in 1990.
 Before 2002, Mr. Stephens held the position of Senior Vice President - Southwest.
 Previously, Mr. Stephens was with Duer Wagner & Co., an independent oil and gas producer for approximately two years.
 Before that, Mr. Stephens was an independent oil operator in Midland, Texas for four years.
-From 1979 to 1984, Mr. Stephens was with Cities Service Company and HNG Oil Company, Mr. Stephens holds a Bachelor of Arts degree in Finance and Land Management from the University of Texas.
+From 1979 to 1984, Mr. Stephens was with Cities Service Company and HNG Oil Company.
+Mr. Stephens holds a Bachelor of Arts degree in Finance and Land Management from the University of Texas.

 Rodney L. Waller, Senior Vice President and Assistant Secretary, joined Range in 1999.
 Mr. Waller served as Corporate Secretary from 1999 until 2008.
 Previously, Mr. Waller was Senior Vice President of Snyder Oil Corporation.
 Before joining Snyder, Mr. Waller was with Arthur Andersen.
 Mr. Waller is a certified public accountant and petroleum land man.
 Mr. Waller received a summa cum laude Bachelor of Arts degree in Accounting from Harding University.
+Mr. Waller has advised the Company of his intention to retire from the Company after the Company's Annual Stockholder Meeting in May 2016.